I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The temperature of the Atlantic water in April 1912 was -2 Celsius.
 Plunging into water that cold creates a chain of events that usually leads to death within 30 minutes or sooner.

 - Stage one is cold shock.
 Titanic’s second officer, Charles Lightoller experienced this as the vessel sank.
 He described the experience as “like a thousand knives being driven into one’s body.”
 The shock causes involuntary gasping and hyperventilation, which is really bad news if the head is underwater; that means drowning and skipping the next three stages.
 Also, many people panic and that is their undoing; remaining calm allows for assessment of the situation and decision making.

 - Cold incapacitation is the second stage and it can kick in after just five minutes; the cold robs the body of strength.
-Arms and legs can lose between 60% and 80% of their ability to move because the blood flow to the extremities is reduced in order to preserve vital, core organs.
+Arms and legs can lose between 60 percent and 80 percent of their ability to move because the blood flow to the extremities is reduced in order to preserve vital, core organs.
 Even people with above average strength lack the power to pull themselves out of the water.
 Within 30 minutes, the swimmer will lose the strength to even keep their head above water.

 - Those who make it past 30 minutes must deal with hypothermia, which is when the body’s core temperature drops to below 35 degrees Celsius (95 F).
 By the time the body reaches 30 C, the pulse becomes weak or even non-existent and unconsciousness and death follow quickly.

 - A fourth stage is called post-rescue collapse.
 In the last stages of death in cold water, the body is flooded with stress hormones.
 Those lucky enough to be rescued sometimes relax, the stress hormones quieten down, causing blood pressure to drop and muscles to fail.
 This might lead to cardiac arrest in extreme cases.